Suchiman/vcc/vcc/Demo/ReadMe.txt

   - spec fields
   - spec parameters
   - atomic writes (which do not require an unwrap)
-  - ghost updates that happen instantaneous; this lattern can be shown by moving the set_closed_owner outside of the atomic block in the Release function, which shows that the invariant is violated at the end of the atomic block, which also shows up nicely in the error model
+  - ghost updates that happen instantaneous; the latter can be shown by moving the set_closed_owner outside of the atomic block in the Release function, which shows that the invariant is violated at the end of the atomic block, which also shows up nicely in the error model